 The “CXN” in our CXN360 brand stands for Commodity eXchange Network.
 We offer exchange-based opportunities to sell and buy grain as opposed to a listing service.

 New members will receive a text and an email that contains an activation link.
 Please click the link from either your text or email.
 It will open a browser and you will be prompted to review our Privacy Statement, our Terms and Conditions, and then set your PIN and Password.
-Once complete, your account is live and ready to make Asks or receive Offers.
+Once complete, your account is live and ready to make Targets or receive Offers.

 The ability to see offers is exclusive to CXN360 members.
-To see offers, you either need to log into the system online or review the asks (targets) sent directly to your mobile phone.
+To see offers, you either need to log into the system online or review the Targets sent directly to your mobile phone.
 CXN360 is not a listing service which means you will only see offers issued directly to you.
 You can view the offers issued directly to you from buyers.

 The offers issued to you on the CXN360 service are cash offers from buyers with terms and conditions to you, they are real offers to buy your grain.
 The offers you get from an elevator can vary.
 Some companies share their current basis levels to just give you market information, while some companies make you a price offer but you need to discuss the terms.
-With CXN360, the price, quantity, and terms are all in the offer or bid, giving you the ability to accept without making any phone calls unless you want clarity.
+With CXN360, the price, quantity, and terms are all in the offer, giving you the ability to accept without making any phone calls unless you want clarity.
 Learn more about responding to offers on CXN360.